 - Bit 10: Limit_Condition This bit is set if an End Limit Switch is reached during a move.
 This bit will be reset when the Limit Switch changes from its active to inactive state, or when a Reset Errors Command is issued. - Bit 9: Invalid_Jog_Change Set during a Jog Move if parameters are changed to invalid values.
-Parameters that can be changed during a Jog Move are Programmed Speed, Acceleration, and Deceleration. - Bit 8: Reserved Will always equal zero. - Bit 7: Driver_Fault If the driver section of the SMD34E2 is enabled, this bit will be a "1" during a Overtemperature Fault or when the unit is only powered by the Auxiliary Power Input.
-Even though the driver is enabled, it will not supply current to the motor until the motor's temperature decreases to a safe value or power is applied to the Main Power Input.
-At this point the fault will clear itself. - Bit 6: Connection_Was_Lost If the physical network connection is lost at any time, this bit will be set when the connection is re-established.
+Parameters that can be changed during a Jog Move are Programmed Speed, Acceleration, and Deceleration.
+Issuing a Reset Errors command will not reset the bit.
+This bit will reset when valid jog data is sent from the host controller. - Bit 8: Reserved Will always equal zero. - Bit 7: Driver_Fault If the driver section of the SMD34E2 is enabled, this bit will be a "1" when: - ➤ An Overtemperature Fault has occurred.
+This bit will reset itself when the system's temperature decreases to a safe value. - ➤ Power is removed from the DCPowerMAIN connection while power remains on the DCPowerAUX connection.
+Note: This bit is not set under this condition if the drive is disabled. - Bit 6: Connection_Was_Lost If the physical network connection is lost at any time, this bit will be set when the connection is re-established.
 The Input_Error bit will also be set.
 Note that this bit is not set if the communication loss is on the protocol level, not the physical level. - Bit 5: PLC_in_PROG_Mode On ControlLogix and CompactLogix platforms, this bit will equal "1" when the PLC is in Program mode and "0" when in Run mode.
 This bit will always equal "0" on all other platforms. - Bit 4: Temperature_Above_90°C This bit is set to "1" when the processor internal temperature exceeds 90°C. At this point, the heatsink temperature is typically near 83°C. If this bit trips often and you want to lower the operating temperature of the unit, consider changing how the device is mounted, or installing a fan to force additional airflow over the device. - Bit 3: Reserved Will always equal zero. - Bit 2: IN3_Active - "1" when Input 3 is in its active state.
 The active state of the input is programmed as explained in the Configuration Word 1 Format section starting on page 65. - Bit 1: IN2_Active - "1" when Input 2 is in its active state.
 The active state of the input is programmed as explained in the Configuration Word 1 Format section starting on page 65. - Bit 0: IN1_Active - "1" when Input 1 is in its active state.
 The active state of the input is programmed as explained in the Configuration Word 1 Format section starting on page 65.